rwong01/ME210/README.md

 ###The Risky Biscuits

 #events States:
-The avionics uses an Event Driven model in order to clearly transition between states of operation.
+The robot uses an Event Driven model in order to clearly transition between states of operation.

 #### States
 1. Init